danielbereza50/courseProjects/MySQL/Readme.md

    $table_name = $wpdb->prefix . "wp_usermeta";

-   //get the data from a web form field
+   //get the data from a web form field, 'group code' is the name of the field control

    $group_code = $post_meta['group_code']['0'];